seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 ## "Hello (World)" is it me you're looking for?...

+This would normally be split into separate files but for demonstrative purposes (...and also cause im SUPER LAZY), I've thrown it all into one code block and you'll just have to make believe while I explain the different parts.

 ```javascript
 import { JSX, FuchsiaFactory, useApplication, createModule } from "@fuchsiajs/core";
 import { Controller, Route } from "@fuchsiajs/common";